 - Step 3: Place the remaining 1/2 cup of milk, sugar and cornstarch in a bowl and whisk until well combined.
 Re-heat infused milk over medium-high heat.
 As soon as the milk comes to a boil, quickly whisk in the cornstarch mixture.
 Bring the mixture to a boil again and then reduce heat to achieve a fast simmer.
 Continue whisking constantly for 5 to 6 minutes until the mixture has slightly thickened (it should be the consistency of heavy cream).
 Transfer to a bowl to cool to room temperature.
 Once cooled, cover and refrigerate until well chilled, about 2 hours in the refrigerator or 45 minutes in the freezer.

 - Step 4: When the gelato is well chilled, whisk in the crème fraîche until well blended.
-Transfer mixture to your ice cream or gelato maker and freeze according to the instructions of your machine.
+Transfer the mixture to an ice cream or gelato maker and freeze according to the instructions of your machine.
+Transfer the gelato to a container and freeze for 2 to 3 hours before serving.
+(The gelato should have firmed up, but should still be a bit soft.)

 - Cook’s note: The gelato will keep in the freezer for up to 2 weeks, but is best eaten the day it’s made.
 Remove from freezer and let stand for 15 to 20 minutes until softened before serving.